EOSOClub/redditmod/README.md

-Here’s a concise README you can drop into your repo.

 # Reddit Bot

 Monitor one or more subreddits for new submissions, apply your rules, optionally message users, and expose a lightweight health/metrics endpoint.
 Includes structured logging and graceful shutdown.